dewmguy/ItemLevelCalculator/README.md

 ## Shield Block Value Calculation

 Each segment of calculation between vanilla, tbc, and wotlk is drastically different.
-Getting blizzlike results required the use of multiple expressions that are limited by item level ranges.
+Getting blizzlike results required the use of multiple expressions split by item level ranges.

 | Quality | Item Level Range | Formula | Link |
 |---------|------------------|---------|------|